QStash vs Posthook

 • Serverless-native design.
 Built specifically for Vercel, Cloudflare Workers, and Lambda.
 If your stack is already in the Upstash ecosystem, QStash integrates seamlessly.

 • Message deduplication.
 Built-in dedup by message ID.
-Posthook does not deduplicate at the scheduling layer.
+Posthook does not deduplicate at the scheduling level.

 Where Posthook wins